Online Learning: A Modern Introduction Using Convex Optimization: Stochastic Bandits

-Subgaussians random variables behaves like Gaussian random variables, in the sense that their tail probabilities are upper bounded by the ones of a Gaussian of variance $\sigma^2$.
-To prove it, let's first state the Markov's inequality. \begin{theorem}[Markov's inequality] For a non-negative random variable $X$ and $\epsilon>0$, we have that $\Pr[X\geq \epsilon] \leq \frac{\E[X]}{\epsilon}$. \end{theorem} With Markov's inequality, we can now formalize the above statement on subgaussian random variables. \begin{theorem} If a random variable is $\sigma$-subgaussian, then $\Pr[X\geq \epsilon] \leq \exp\left(-\frac{\epsilon^2}{2\sigma^2}\right)$. \end{theorem} \begin{proof} For any $\lambda>0$, we have
+Subgaussian random variables behave like zero-mean Gaussian random variables, in the sense that their tail probabilities are upper bounded by the ones of a Gaussian of variance $\sigma^2$.
+To prove it, let's first state Markov's inequality. \begin{theorem}[Markov's inequality] For a non-negative random variable $X$ and $\epsilon>0$, we have that $\Pr\{X\geq \epsilon\} \leq \frac{\E[X]}{\epsilon}$. \end{theorem} With Markov's inequality, we can now formalize the above statement on subgaussian random variables. \begin{theorem} Let $\epsilon> 0$.
+If a random variable is $\sigma$-subgaussian, then $\Pr\{X\geq \epsilon\} \leq \exp\left(-\frac{\epsilon^2}{2\sigma^2}\right)$. \end{theorem} \begin{proof} For any $\lambda>0$, we have

-Minimizing the right hand side of the inequality w.r.t. $\lambda$, we have the stated result. \end{proof}
+Minimizing the r.h.s. of the inequality with respect to $\lambda$, we have the stated result. \end{proof}

-An easy consequence of the above theorem is that the empirical average of subgaussian random variables concentrates around its expectation, \emph{with the same asymptotic rate in \eqref{eq:conc_gaussian}}. \begin{corollary} Assume that $X_i - \mu$ are independent, $\sigma$-subgaussian random variables.
+An easy consequence of this theorem is that the empirical average of subgaussian random variables concentrates around its expectation, \emph{with the same asymptotic rate as in \eqref{eq:conc_gaussian}}. \begin{corollary} Assume that $X_i - \mu$ are independent, $\sigma$-subgaussian random variables.
+Let $\hat{\mu} := \frac1n \sum_{i=1}^n X_i$.
 Then, for any $\epsilon \geq 0$, we have

-where $\hat{\mu} =\frac1n \sum_{i=1}^n X_i$. \end{corollary} Equating the upper bounds on the r.h.s. of the inequalities in the Corollary to $\delta$, we have the equivalent statement that, with probability at least $1-2\delta$, we have
+\end{corollary} Equating the upper bounds on the r.h.s. of the inequalities in the Corollary to $\delta$, we have the equivalent statement that, with probability at least $1-2\delta$, we have